CFX

 Overview

-CFX is a general purpose fluid dynamics product from ANSYS.
+CFX is another general purpose computational fluid dynamics (CFD) software tool by ANSYS.

 Restrictions on use

-CFX is installed alongside fluent.
+CFX is installed alongside ANSYS Fluent.
 You will need to be in the fluent unix group to access it.
 Only MACE users may be added to the fluent group.

 Set up procedure

-You must load one of the following modulefiles to access CFX.
+You must load one of the following ANSYS modulefiles to access CFX.
 Several versions are available:

 If you wish to compile your own user-defined routines (e.g., a fortran .F file to be compiled in to your simulation), you should also load one of the Intel Compiler modulefiles.
 For example: